jweinst1/byte-visualizer/README.md

 This is a small C-executable tool to more easily visualize binary files.

-It will print a certain number of bytes per line into an easier to read format, perefixed with `\x`.
+It will print a certain number of bytes per line into an easier to read format, prefixed with `\x`.

 ## Build